Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Deterministic Assignments vs Statistical Multiplexing

-Now that we have found the best amongst the algorithms solving \pall, we need to compare its performances against the actual way to manage the messages in a network: statistical multiplexing, with a FIFO buffer in each node of the network to resolve collisions.
-The time at which the messages are sent in the network is not computed as in our approach, thus we fix the offsets of each route to some random value.
-Even if this policy seems to work in practice when the network is not too loaded, it does not give any guarantee on the latency.
-Remark that the process is not periodic, therefore we must measure the process time of each route over several periods if we want to compute its maximum.
-We choose to simulate it for $1,000$ periods and we have observed that the process time usually stabilizes after $10$ periods.
-The margin is defined as the maximum process time, computed as explained, minus twice the size of the longest route.
+Now that we have designed and tuned \PMLS to solve \pall efficiently, we compare its performances against the actual way to manage the messages in a network: \emph{statistical multiplexing}, with a \FIFO buffer in each node of the network to resolve collisions.
+For statistical multiplexing, the time at which the datagrams are sent in the network is not managed by the user as in our approach.
+Thus, we assume the offset of each route is fixed to some random value and stays the same over time.
+We consider a second policy to manage buffers called \critdead.
+In a buffer with several datagrams, this policy sends the one with the smallest remaining margin, which is the time it can wait before missing its deadline.